JohnEarnest/ok/ike/Readme.md

 If the "bitmap" element of any drawing tuple is a number or a vector, it will be drawn as a single pixel or a horizontal strip of pixels, respectively.
 Drawing single pixels in this way is generally quite inefficient, but drawing horizontal strips in combination with a vector of positions can produce some interesting "rasterbar" effects.

+If the tuple does not contain a bitmap, it represents drawing a filled polygon.
+The 0th palette color will be used for drawing the edges of the polygon (stroke) and the 1st palette color will be used to fill the polygon:

+	draw: ,((10 10;20 10;15 20);cga@3 2)

 Input Events
 ------------
 For dynamic behavior, iKe will call a number of K functions (provided they have been defined) whenever certain events occur: